 Diet and Type-2 Diabetes

 By normalizing Insulin Levels, it is possible to reverse the effects of Pre-Diabetes in many cases, or otherwise delay or prevent the onset of Type-2 Diabetes.
 Obesity significantly increases the risk of diabetes, and also makes the condition harder to control.
+It may even be possible to reverse Type-2 Diabetes once one is diagnosed with the condition.

 If you've been diagnosed with Type-2 Diabetes, maintaining a proper diet is essential.
 Following the right diet can add years to your life, while also vastly improving the quality of those years.
 Also, if you're overweight, you're more likely to be diagnosed with Type-2 Diabetes in the future.